-Mao Tse Tung tried to extinguish Daoism and other religious groups during the culture revolution, and for example only six Shaolin monks survived.
-Today are again several thousand monks training in the Shaolin order to which the emperors permitted in the past to spread the Chan-buddhism and their Qigong-exercises in China because of their achievements.
+Mao Tse Tung tried to extinguish Daoism and other religious groups during the culture revolution, and only six of the Shaolin monks survived.
+Today are again several thousand monks training Chan and Qigong in the Shaolin - order, to which the emperors permitted in the past to spread the Chan-buddhism and their Qigong-exercises in China because of their achievements.

-The internal secret doctrine was however preserved orally in family traditions.
-Out of geografic reasons, the Taoism mixed up with the Mahayana buddhism(Chan) during the Han-period and thendeveloped higher spirituality.
+The internal secret doctrine was always preserved orally in family traditions.
+Out of geografic reasons, the Taoism mixed up with the Mahayana buddhism(Chan) during the Han-period and then developed higher spirituality nd philosophies.

 Lǐozǐ denotes Dào as an eternal principle of action or creation, which is responsible for the origin of unity and duality, and therefore for the emergence of the world (The "tens of thousand things").

 From Dào, the polarities of yin and yang, and thus the opposites, arise from the interplay between change, movement and mutual penetration, and thus the world.

 From esoteric hinduist sight exist Jing and Jang in region of the polarities of Vishnu(trimurti).
 Their lower equivalents correspond with the polar electric and magnetic fluids of white magic(Fr.
 Bardon), which can be found in a modified form on all plains.